Yuan-Meng/personal_website_2.0/content/posts/generative_recommendation/index.md

 For language models, scale often does wonders for model performance.
 The seminal *Attention Is All You Need* paper used 6 Transformer blocks, GPT-2 scaled it up to 12, and GPT-3 to 96.
 While GPT-4's number of Transformer blocks is undisclosed, [rumor](https://semianalysis.com/2023/07/10/gpt-4-architecture-infrastructure/) has it that it uses 120 layers and has 100x more parameters than its predecessor GPT-3 (18 trillion vs. 175 billion).
 The data and compute used to train larger models have also increased manyfold.

-In Recommender Systems, Transformer blocks are often used in user sequence modeling to weight historically engaged items (via self-attention or target attention), and the output is typically plugged into a DRLM model for discriminative  `pAction`  predictions.
+In Recommender Systems, Transformer blocks are often used in user sequence modeling (see {{< backlink "seq_user_modeling" "my post">}} for an overview of this domain) to weight historically engaged items (via self-attention or target attention), and the output is typically plugged into a DRLM model for discriminative  `pAction`  predictions.
 As mentioned earlier, many companies (Chen et al., [KDD 19](https://dl.acm.org/doi/abs/10.1145/3326937.3341261), Gu et al., CIKM [20](https://dl.acm.org/doi/abs/10.1145/3340531.3412697), [21](https://dl.acm.org/doi/abs/10.1145/3459637.3481953)) found the best performance when using just one Transformer layer.

 Turns out the generative vs. discriminative task setup makes a huge difference in the emergence of scaling laws.
 The WeChat team ([Zhang et al., 2025](https://dl.acm.org/doi/abs/10.1145/3640457.3688129)) trained a *stand-alone* sequence model using a pure item ID sequence to predict the next item ID.
 They scaled up the model from 98.3K to 0.8B parameters by stacking Transformer blocks.